box/samples/box-node-webhook-to-lambda-sample/README.md

 #### Step 4.
 Create a Box application and get a developer token
 1. Log into the [Box Developer Console](https://developers.box.com)
+    * Switch to the open beta of the new Developer Console, if needed
-2. Select "Create a Box application"
+2. Select "Create New App"
+    * Select "Enterprise Integration" and press "Next"
+    * Select "Server Authentication" and press "Next"
     * Name the application "Box Webhook to Lambda Sample - YOUR NAME"
         * *Application names must be unique across Box*
-    * Set the redirect_uri to "https://example.com"
-        * *This isn't needed for this sample app, but it is a required field*
+    * Press "Create App" and then "View Your App"
-    * Check "Manage webhooks v2"
+    * Check "Manage webhooks" and press "Save Changes"
-        * This enables the application to create and use V2 webhooks
+        * This enables the application to create and use webhooks
+    * In the left navbar, switch to the "Webhooks" section
-    * Press "Generate primary key" and "Generate secondary key" to create keys for signing the events
+        * Press "Generate Key" for both the "Primary Key" and "Secondary Key" to create keys for signing the events
-        * These are the keys that Box will use to sign events sent by webhooks created by this application
+        * These are the keys that Box will use to sign events sent by your application's webhooks
         * The events are signed using two separate keys to make it easier to [rotate your signing keys](https://docs.box.com/reference#section-rotating-signatures)
-    * Press "Save Application" before proceeding
-3. Press "Create a developer token"
+    * Return to the "Configuration" section and get your "Developer Token"
+        * *The token is valid for an hour, but you can get another one if it expires*

 #### Step 5.
-Create a Box webhook to call the lambda function
+Create a Box webhook to call the Lambda function
 Note: See [Getting Started with Webhooks V2](https://docs.box.com/v2.0/docs/getting-started-with-webhooks-v2) and [Overview of Webhooks V2](https://docs.box.com/reference#webhooks-v2) for more info.

-1. Create a folder on Box and record the folder ID
+1. Create a folder in your account on Box and record the "Folder ID"
-    * See these [instructions](https://docs.box.com/v2.0/docs/getting-started-with-webhooks-v2#section-3-create-a-webhook) for how to find the folder ID
+    * See these [instructions](https://docs.box.com/v2.0/docs/getting-started-with-webhooks-v2#section-3-create-a-webhook) for how to find the "Folder ID"
-2. Create a webhook using curl to call the [Box webhook API](https://docs.box.com/reference#create-webhook):
+2. Create a webhook using `curl` to call the [Box webhook API](https://docs.box.com/reference#create-webhook):

     ```
     curl https://api.box.com/2.0/webhooks \